spacelift-io/user-documentation/docs/integrations/webhooks.md

 Internal errors will always have the same fields set and some of them will be static for an event:

-- `title` is the title (summary) of the error that happened.
+- `title` is the title (summary) of the error.
-- `body` is the is the full explation of what went wrong.
+- `body` is the is the full explanation of what went wrong.
-- `error` is a static field for each error and should not change between errors of the same type.
+- `error` is description of the error that happened.
 - `severity` can be one of three different constants: `INFO`, `WARNING`, `ERROR`.
 - `account` is the account for which the error happened.